What is Hinamatsuri? How to Celebrate Girl’s Day in Japan 2025

 4. Seto (Aichi)

-Seto is a smaller sized city in Aichi prefecture which is widely famous for the production of pottery and ceramics.
-It is about a 50 min train ride from Nagoya Station to reach the lovely city.
-During the early spring season (usually from early February to early Merch), the entire city features great numbers of hina doll exhibits made of clay.
-At Setogura Museum, every year you can see a giant hina doll pyramid which comprises over 1,000 handmade hina dolls.
+Seto is a smaller sized city based in Aichi prefecture, widely famous for the production of pottery and ceramics.
+It is about a 50 min train ride from Nagoya Station to reach the city.
+During the early spring season (usually from early February to early March), the entire city features great numbers of hina doll exhibits made of clay.
+At Setogura Museum, you can see a giant hina doll pyramid comprised of over 1,000 handmade hina dolls!

 5. Tsumago (Nagano)

-Tsumago is a well-preserved post town nestled in old Nakasendo route of Nagano prefecture.
-It is a popular hiking spot for international tourists who want to enjoy the traditional Japanese buildings in combination with beautiful natural scenery.
-If you get a chance to travel there in the early spring season from March through April, enjoy the impressive hina doll exhibits uniquely displayed at Fureai Hall, which is usually used as a free resting area for tourists.
-Some houses and shops also display their private hina dolls by the windows, which can be enjoyed while you are walking through the main street of the area!
+Tsumago is a well-preserved post town nestled in the old Nakasendo route of Nagano prefecture.
+It is a popular hiking spot for tourists who want to enjoy the traditional Japanese buildings combined with the natural scenery.
+If you get a chance to travel there in the early spring season from March through April, be sure to enjoy the impressive hina doll exhibits uniquely displayed at Fureai Hall, which is also available as a free resting area for tourists.
+Some households and stores will also display their own hina dolls by the windows, so keep an eye out as you walk through the main street of the area!

 6. Yanagawa (Fukuoka)

 Yanagawa is a city located in the southwestern part of Fukuoka prefecture.
-This lovely city is known for the Yanagawa Hina Doll Festival which is held from mid-February through early April every year.
-During the festival, colorful handmade ornaments locally called “Sagemon” are exhibited at local shops and popular tourist spots, which welcome tourists along with traditional hina doll displays.
-Ohina-sama Water Parade is the highlight of the festival, when children dressed in traditional Japanese costume like hina dolls in boats march down the peaceful canal decorated with beautiful Sagemon ornaments!
+This lovely city is known for the Yanagawa Hina Doll Festival which is held from mid-February through to early April every year.
+During the festival, colorful handmade ornaments referred to by locals as “Sagemon” are displayed at local shops and popular tourist spots, welcoming tourists to observe their traditional hina doll displays.
+Ohina-sama Water Parade is the highlight of the festival, where children dressed in traditional Japanese costume like hina dolls march down the peaceful canal in boats decorated with beautiful Sagemon ornaments!

 Hinamatsuri is a special day for Japanese families with little girls.
 If you don’t have children, however, you can still enjoy it in many different ways.
-Trying hinamatsuri dishes is enjoyable for everyone, which also allows you to experience traditional Japanese food culture.
-It will also be memorable to visit famous Hina doll spots we introduced above!
+Trying hinamatsuri, its customs, and the dishes is an enjoyable experience for anyone interested in participating in traditional Japanese food and culture.
+Be sure to experience Hinamatsuri and its wonders throughout your next trip to Japan in March!

 Japan Wonder Travel Tours